MohamedBadawy19/Dynamic-Neuron-Model-Project/unity/README.md

    - **C** – Membrane capacitance
    - **k**, **a**, **b** – Constants controlling the differential behavior
 4. Adjust the sliders during simulation.
 When the input current is high enough, the neuron will spike.
+5. In Play Mode, use the toggle labeled “RK4” to switch between:
+   - **Unchecked** – Simulation runs using Euler’s method
+   - **Checked** – Simulation runs using the Runge-Kutta 4th order (RK4) method
-5. A visual effect will move along the neuron's body, simulating a signal.
+6. A visual effect will move along the neuron's body, simulating a signal.

 > Tip: The simulation runs in real-time and responds instantly to slider adjustments.